top of page

 Whenever I use my hands to create something, whether it is a work of art or a plate of freshly made pasta, I am always investigating the deeper nature of us as human beings and the mystery of life.

 Whenever I “consciously” recall one of these thoughts (positive or negative), I can observe what happens in my body.
-Each thought triggers an automatic/unconscious sensation in the body based on previous experience.
-The sensation in the body causes an emotion.
-A negative thought usually causes feelings of contractions and tensions therefore perceived as negative emotion.
-A positive thought causes feelings of openness and relaxation therefore is perceived as positive emotion.
+Every thought triggers an automatic/unconscious sensation in the body that is based on previous experiences.
+The sensation in the body in turn triggers an emotion:

 Consciously bring attention to the body from within and notice if you can feel your body from within.

 Ask yourself: What do I sense and perceive right now in my body?
+What can I feel now, where?

 DO NOT THINK about the body but FEEL it from within!